meisserecon/www/course.md

 <p>Lesson 7 is on measuring equality and discusses the World3 model by the Club of Rome.
 Here are <a href="/assets/abfe-lesson7.pdf">the slides</a> and the <a href="https://github.com/meisser/course/blob/master/exercises/journal/exercise07-task.md">exercise</a>.</p>

+<b>Lesson 8: Testing</b>

+<p>Lesson 8 is about unit tests and test driven development, using the example of market making.
+It is easy to test whether market making is done well, but it is hard to actually come up with a good market making strategy, making this problem well-suited for testing.
+Here are <a href="/assets/abfe-lesson8.pdf">the slides</a> and the accompanying <a href="https://github.com/meisser/course/blob/master/exercises/journal/exercise08-task.md">exercise</a>.</p>

 <b>Recurring Themes</b>

 <p>Emergence: how do the micro-properties of a system shape its macro-characteristics?
 When is the whole more than the sum of its parts?